Pylons/pyramid/docs/narr/introduction.rst

-Also unlike :term:`Zope` and unlike other "full-featured" frameworks such as :term:`Django`, :mod:`repoze.bfg` makes no assumptions about what persistence mechanisms you want to use to build an application.
+Also unlike :term:`Zope` and unlike other "full-featured" frameworks such as :term:`Django`, :mod:`repoze.bfg` makes no assumptions about which persistence mechanisms you should use to build an application.
 Zope applications are typically reliant on :term:`ZODB`;
 :mod:`repoze.bfg` allows you to build :term:`ZODB` applications, but it has no reliance on the ZODB package.
 Likewise, :term:`Django`